oliviergodechot/lpdidcsa/README.md

 ## Notes

 -   `n_pre` and `n_post` are capped at the maximum lags/leads available in the data in both functions.
--   Horizon **−1** is the reference period and is always normalised to zero in the plot.
 -   `lpdid_adj` is the slowest method as it calls `avg_comparisons()` for each horizon.

 ------------------------------------------------------------------------